 Samues graduated from Macquarie University, Sydney.
 He founded State-of-the-Arts Gallery in 2003 and started working as visual art-worker in 2009.
 He learnt western painting in Singapore LaSalle College of the Arts and Nanyang Academy of Fine Art in 2013.
 He received his Master in Fine Art with distinction from the Royal Melbourne Institute of Technology (RMIT University) in 2016 and was the Artist in Residency in Art Chiyoda 3331 Tokyo, Japan in the same year.
 He gained his another Master program in Arts and Cultural Enterprises by Central Saint Martin Design College, University of Arts London in 2018.
 In addition, Samues has taken various certificated courses including interior design, modern art creation, modern painting in Hong Kong Arts School and Art Management & Curatorship.

 Currently, Samues works as Art Consultant.
 His projects have been implemented in public areas of real estates, commercial buildings and Government Department in Hong Kong and mainland China including five major landscape sculptures as his signature works, including the large scale of permanent art installation: “Fish-1989” for Drainage Services Department in 2019.
-He is now working on a new residential development project, appointed by Hong Kong Housing Authority, to design and build an architecture sculpture.
-This sculpture will be installed in mid of 2020 to celebrate the festive and glory of the Hong Kong film industry.
+He has worked on a new residential development project, appointed by Hong Kong Housing Authority, to design and build an architecture sculpture.
+This sculpture has been installed in mid of 2021 to celebrate the festive and glory of the Hong Kong film industry.

 For art making practices, Samues has explored how an appreciation of the beauty of Japanese aesthetics and aspects of Zen philosophy that may be used to consider ideas of impermanence in the art making process of fine art context.
 His practice has developed in using a number of different materials to create characterful and detailed paintings and sculptures that draw inspiration from nature as well as his personal experiences.
 Through his research, the Zen related concept such as Wabi-sabi and Minimalism that encapsulates the idea of redundancy and the ideology of solitude are explored and expressed in different media and contexts by exploiting various processes and materials to the fullest.
 Samues has exhibited in Tokyo, South Korea, Singapore, Melbourne and Hong Kong.